-/5 Airheads have a Bosch alternator (part # 0 120 340 001) that lacked the additional AC circuit "Y" that later models have.
-The lack of the "Y" circuit capped peak output to only 180w.
-With /6 Airheads, the "Y" circuit was added and output increased to 240w.
-We advise that all /5 Airheads upgrade to the /6 style alternator with the Y post to optimize the alternator output by installing a new stator and stator frame cover, included in this kit.
+The /5 Airheads have a Bosch alternator (part # 0 120 340 001) that lacked the additional AC circuit "Y" that was installed on later models.
+The lack of this "Y" circuit capped peak output to only 180w.
+With /6 and later Airheads, the "Y" circuit was added and output increased to 240w.

+We advise that all /5 Airheads upgrade to the later style alternator with the Y post to optimize the alternator output by installing a new stator and stator frame cover, included in this kit.